sorrowfulT-Rex/Haskell-Data-Structure/README.md

 # Haskell-Data-Structure
-This repo serves as a practice of writing both functional and mutable data strucutures in Haskell.
+This repo serves as a practice of writing both functional and mutable strict data strucutures in Haskell.

 My aim is to make a wide range of data structures that ideally would satisfy not performance-sensitive purposes.
 However, since it is a practice code instead of a library, there is no guarantee of correctness and stability.
 Moreover, efficiency was not an design objective.
 Therefore, any performance-sensitive task should not be relied on this.